yuanshunning/pickit-docs/docs/robot-integrations/universal-robots/scripts/universal_robots_example_program.rst

    defined correctly.

-To allow Pick-it to respond to robot requests, Pick-it has to be in the Running state.
-Press the RUN button on the Pick-it web interface.
+To allow Pickit to respond to robot requests, Pickit has to be in the Running state.
+Press the RUN button on the Pickit web interface.

 In order to run the program in the robot controller, at the bottom of the graphic interface, make sure that **Real robot** is selected and